-Mimie is a researcher on the BOTFIND project.
-She studied for her PhD (currently near submission) in Computer Science at the University of Southampton, in the Web and Internet Science group, supervised by Prof Luc Moreau and Prof Susan Halford.
-Her PhD focuses on causal inference for estimating the social influence of online communications on real-world outcomes, at the individual and at the collective level.
-Her PhD research was honoured with the Best Poster award at the 2016 International Conference on Social Informatics in Seattle, Washington.
+Mimie is a postdoctoral researcher on the BOTFIND project.
+She received her PhD in Computer Science from the University of Southampton, UK, where she was a member of the Web and Internet Science group, supervised by Prof. Luc Moreau and Prof. Susan Halford.
+Her PhD focused on causal inference for estimating the social influence of online communications on real-world outcomes, at the individual and at the collective level.
+Her PhD research was honoured with the Best Poster award for the poster accompanying her full-length paper (in proceedings) at the 2016 International Conference on Social Informatics in Seattle, Washington.

 She holds an MSc in Operational Research from the University of Southampton, and a BA (Hons) in Computer Science from the University of Cambridge.